-In addition to date and location, the LYLA data captures several other attributes.
-For example, we register the alleged wrongdoings that precipitated the lynching (see Figure 5).
+In addition to date and location, the LYLA data captures several other key attributes.
+We introduce some of the most important variables here.
+We register the alleged wrongdoings that precipitated the lynching for all countries (see Figure 5).
 Alleged theft is by far the most common catalyst of lynchings in all countries (1745 cases in total).
-This is in line with other country specific datasets that also point to a large majority of cases triggered by suspected theft, for example Ecuador (Castillo Claudett, 2000: 214) and Bolivia (Luna Acevedo, 2016).
+This is in line with other country specific datasets that also point to a large majority of cases triggered by suspected theft, for example in Mexico (Rodríguez Guillén 2012, 55), Ecuador in the 1990s (Castillo Claudett 2000, 214), and Bolivia (Luna Acevedo 2016).

 After theft, alleged murder (439 cases) and child abuse (359 cases) were the most often mentioned wrongdoings giving rise to lynchings.
 In Brazil and Colombia, murder and child abuse are more frequent relative to theft.
 Cases of child abuse have the potential to generate moral outrage in the community and thus mobilize large crowds.
-While child abuse and sexual violence against adults was relatively often reported as catalyst, we did not find systematic evidence of behavior deemed sexually inappropriate, such as the stigmatization of homosexuality or premarital sex.
 Surprisingly, traffic accidents, for example reckless and drunken driving, have also given rise to a substantial number of lynching incidents (182 cases).

-The catalysts of lynching may well have shifted over time together with a general cultural change.
-For example, lynching due to allegations of witchcraft are rare today (14 cases reported), but were relatively common in the first half of the 20th century, at least in Mexico (Kloppe-Santamaría, 2020), and still seem to be common in places such as Papua New Guinea (Forsyth, 2018).
+The catalysts of lynching may well have shifted over time together with a general cultural change and modernization.
+For example, lynching due to allegations of witchcraft are rare in contemporary Latin America (14 cases reported), but were relatively common in the first half of the 20th century, in Mexico at least (Kloppe-Santamaría 2020), and still seem to be common today in places such as Papua New Guinea (Forsyth 2018).